tlswg/tls-pake/draft-ietf-tls-pake.md

 Enabling TLS to address this use case effectively requires the TLS handshake to execute a password-authenticated key establishment (PAKE) protocol.
-This document describes a TLS extension `pake` that can carry data necessary to execute a PAKE.
+This document describes TLS extensions for several PAKE algorithms to execute a PAKE.

-This extension is generic, in that it can be used to carry key exchange information for multiple different PAKEs.
 We assume that prior to the TLS handshake the client and server will both have knowledge of the password or PAKE-specific values derived from the password (e.g. augmented PAKEs only require one party to know the actual password).
 The choice of PAKE and any required parameters will be explicitly specified using IANA assigned values.
-This document defines concrete protocols for executing the SPAKE2+ {{!RFC9383}} and CPACE {{!CPACE=I-D.irtf-cfrg-cpace}} PAKE protocols.
+This document defines extensions for executing the SPAKE2+ {{!RFC9383}} and CPACE {{!CPACE=I-D.irtf-cfrg-cpace}} PAKE protocols.

 # Terminology